circleci/circleci-docs/jekyll/_cci2/getting-started.md

-1. **Views step results:** Every job is made up of a series of steps - some steps, like [`checkout`]({{site.baseurl}}/2.0/configuration-reference/#checkout) are built-in commands in CircleCI.
+1. **Views step results:** Every job is made up of a series of steps - some steps, like [`checkout`]({{site.baseurl}}/2.0/configuration-reference/#checkout) are special, reserved commands in CircleCI.
 Other steps are specified by a user to achieve a specific purpose.
 Because we are using the `welcome` orb, we don't see custom steps; they are configured in the orb.
 But no problem!
 We can view the [source of an